topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 When executed, pressing the button connected to GPIO88 prints a message indicating that the button has been pressed.

 To stop the script, press **[Ctrl+C]**.
-When the script is terminated, GPIO88 will be automatically unexported and cleand up.
+When the script is terminated, GPIO88 will be automatically unexported and cleaned up.

 **Note**: GPIO88 is used here as an example.
 You may use any available GPIO pin on the D3-G based on the 40-pin header pinout.
 Refer to the official pinout diagram and select a GPIO number that matches your hardware configuration.